getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   hide_in_urls: false
 ```

-The **Home** section is where you set the default path for the site's home page.
+The **Home** section is where you set the default path for the site's homepage.
 You can also choose to hide the home route in URLs.

 * **alias**: Default path for home, ie: `/home` or `/`.
 * **hide_in_urls**: Hide the home route in URLs.
 Can be `true` or `false`.